hadashiA/VContainer/README.md

 builder.RegisterComponent(yourBehaviour);
 ```

+Note:
+- `RegisterComponent` simular to `RegisterInstance`.
+The only difference is that MonoBehaviour registered with `RegisterComponent` will be injected even if not Resolved.

 **Register from scene with `LifetimeScope`**

 ```csharp
 builder.RegisterComponentInHierarchy<YourBehaviour>();
 ```

+Note
-Note that `RegisterComponentInHierarchy` always `.Scoped` lifetime.
+- `RegisterComponentInHierarchy` always `.Scoped` lifetime.
 Because lifetime is equal to the scene.

 **Register component that Instantiate from prefab when resolving**